pawel-wzietek/IODevices/README.md

           dev.EnableNotify = true;                  //enable calling WakeUp on SRQ

-          if (dev.SendBlocking("*SRE 16",true)==0) //set bit 4 in the Service Request
+          if (dev.SendBlocking("*SRE 16",true)==0) // set bit 4 in Service Request Enable Register,
-                                                    //Enable Register, so that the
-                                                    //MAV status will set SRQ
+                                                  // so that the MAV status will set SRQ
-          {
+																                                //(more generally, if not 488.2 compatible: send the MAVmask) {

           dev.delayread = 1000;